Susan Best: Reparative Aesthetics, Witnessing in Contemporary Art Photography

 (contracted by Bloomsbury Philosophy).
 This book offers a new way of thinking about the role of politically engaged art.
 It examines the work of five women photographers from the southern hemisphere who are pioneering a reparative approach to art about shameful histories.

 In 2012, she curated an exhibition at the University of Sydney Art Museum, Vibration, Vibraçao, Vibración that examined the South American art of the 1960s and 70s in the Power Collection.
-In 2015 she is curating an exhibition of the work of Fiona Pardington and Rosângela Rennó for the University of Sydney Art Gallery.
+In 2015 she curated an exhibition of the work of Fiona Pardington and Rosângela Rennó for the University of Sydney Art Gallery.
 She is a member of the curatorium for Joan Brassil’s retrospective at Campbelltown Centre for the Arts and has recently been elected to the Australian Academy of the Humanities.

 Susan Best is a member of the curatorium for Joan Brassil’s retrospective at Campbelltown Centre for the Arts and has recently been elected to the Australian Academy of the Humanities.